weixian-zhang/FoodTruckJunkie/README.md

   The concept is when an API (API-A) receive an access token from Portal, API-A uses the access token and with its ClientID/Secret, it exchange for another access       token Token-A. This Token-A will be pass on to API-B for authentication.
 Within Azure AD we will need to configure "Expose API" to add OAuth scopes for each           microservices.
 Then followed by configuring authorization in Azure AD - App - "API Permissions", specifiying which API scopes are allowed access to which               microservices.

 ### Authorization
-(Not a security practice but a module we want to develop in our Project Roadmap)
+(as part of the Project Roadmap I want to include)

 Many systems rely on Frontend to authorize (allow and deny) calls to Backend APIs, by hiding UI elements like buttons and menu items.
 Within APIs, many of them today uses OAuth 2.0 to perform authorization.